ERSM20220 - Employment-related Securities and Options

 This may well be the case where large numbers of employees were given shares and they included a son and a daughter of the proprietor.

 Personal relationships can also include friendships and it is not unknown for a proprietor to pass on his business to a long-time employee with whom he has developed close personal ties.
-The principal question to be asked is would an employer trying to reward or incentivise the employee have passed over such shares to him/her, or is the reason more personal than an employer/employee relationship.
+The principal question to be asked is whether an employer is trying to reward or provide an incentive to an employee in passing over such shares to him/her, or whether the reason is more personal than an employer/employee relationship.